amer/resinfra/README.md

 ### Setting up remote terraform state storage

 By default, the terraform state is stored in a bucket on GCP.
 This is required to make use of our system's self-healing capabilities, and a best practice for production deployments using terraform.
 For most development tasks, it is ok to delete the `backend` block in [`terraform/main.tf`](terraform/main.tf).
-For other use cases, follow the instructions:
+For other use cases, follow the instructions (the bucket needs to exist before you run `terraform init`):

 1. [Create a bucket](https://console.cloud.google.com/storage/create-bucket) in your GCP project.
 2. Make sure that your GCP service account has read / write permission for it.